 Will an egg float or sink in salt water?
 This is a fun version of the sink or float activity above.
 Ask lots of questions and get kids thinking with this salt water density experiment.

 Is it a liquid or is it a solid?
 Fun hands-on science and play with our easy 2 ingredient oobleck recipe.

 Exploring magnets makes for an awesome discovery table!
 Discovery tables are simple low tables set up with a theme for kids to explore.
-Usually the materials laid out are meant for as much independent play and exploration as possible.
 Check out some easy ideas to set up magnets for kids to explore.

 Mirrors are fascinating and have wonderful play and learning possibilities plus they make for great science!